 2023 Audi R8 Preview

+Audi is making the entry-level R8 V10 RWD a permanent fixture of its lineup for 2021, having previously offered it as a limited edition model.
 For 2023, the fifth year the second-generation R8 is on the market, the R8 V10 RWD sees an increase in power, making the entry-level variant of the R8 line even more attractive.

 Now called the R8 V10 Performance RWD, the rear-wheel-drive R8 variant develops 562 hp and 406 lb-ft of torque from the familiar 5.2-liter V-10, up from the previous 532 hp and 398 lb-ft.